Alpine skiing-Olympic champion mother spurs Weirather to victory

 At the time, her father Harti, though a speed specialist himself, had insisted she stopped competing in the downhills.

-She chose to ignore his words of wisdom and will arrive in Sochi as one of the favorites the Super-G and the downhill.
+She chose to ignore his words of wisdom and will arrive in Sochi as one of the favourites the Super-G and the downhill.
+(Reporting by Manuele Lang, editing by Pritha Sarkar)